Ernő Gerő

-Ernő Gerő (/hu/; born Ernő Singer; 8 July 1898 – 12 March 1980) was a Hungarian Communist leader in the period after World War II and briefly the most powerful man in Hungary in 1956, as leader of the ruling Hungarian Working People's Party.
+Ernő Gerő (Note: /hu/) (8 July 1898 – 12 March 1980) was a Hungarian Communist leader in the period after World War II and briefly the most powerful man in Hungary in 1956, as leader of the ruling Hungarian Working People's Party.

 Early career

 Gerő was born in Terbegec, Hont County of the Kingdom of Hungary (now Trebušovce, Slovakia) as one of 10 children to Jewish parents, although he later repudiated religion.
 His father was a retail merchant.
 Gerő completed his secondary education in Újpest outside Budapest and then enrolled in medical school.
 A member of the Hungarian Communist Party from its foundation in November 1918, he abandoned his studies when the Hungarian Soviet Republic was proclaimed and became a permanent member of the Young Communists.
 When the revolution was crushed, Singer emigrated to Vienna, and participated in organizational work in a number of foreign locations.
 He returned illegally to Hungary in September 1921 and was arrested after twelve months.
 Sentenced to 16 years in prison, he was released with a group of Communists after a year and a half following a prisoner exchange agreement between Moscow and Budapest, and subsequently deported to the Soviet Union.

 Already speaking seven languages, he was hired by the Comintern in 1925, which immediately sent him to a factory for six months to learn Russian; he was then sent to France, where he headed the Hungarian subsection of the French Communist Party until 1928.
 From his arrival to the Soviet Union, Gerő was an active NKVD agent, and performed foreign assignments for the NKVD and the Comintern in Belgium, Sweden, Finland and Yugoslavia.
 He also fought in the Spanish Civil War, during which he performed purges against Trotskyist groups in the International Brigades.

 The outbreak of the Second World War in Europe found him in Moscow again, and he remained there for the duration of the war.
 After the dissolution of the Communist International in 1943, he was in charge of propaganda directed at enemy forces and prisoners of war.
 Gerő was among the first Communist functionaries to return to Hungary in early November 1944, and later that month participated in discussions in Moscow detailing the terms of Hungary's surrender in the war.
 Back in Hungary in December, he was one of the main organizers of the provisional assembly which concluded an armistice with the victorious powers.
 Gerő finally settled in Budapest during the last stages of the Budapest offensive in January 1945, and began heading the party apparatus in the capital.
 He served as a member of the High National Council, Hungary's provisional government, from 26 January until 11 May 1945, when he was appointed Minister of Trade and Transport (from 15 November 1945 only Minister of Transport).